 Top of the pops with students

-Norwegian engineering and economics students have voted Statoil as the most popular employer in the country for the fourth time in a row, with the prize awarded in Oslo on 27 April.
+Business and engineering students at Norwegian colleges and universities have voted Statoil as the most popular employer in the country for the fifth year in a row.